Notes about / tips

 testing (un-likely).
 Barring that, ask what their 'return policy' is (now again,

 if it's a 'few' dollars, just buy it, and deal with what ever the consequences

 are, but if it's enough money that would 'bother you to throw away', then ask).

 If they don't have a machine, and throwing $12, $20, $30, $100 or more at a tape

-'bothers you' (and it would me), then consider lugging your reel to reel deck
+'bothers you' (and it would me, especially on the upper end of the scale), then consider lugging your reel to reel deck

 down to audition them.

 If you're looking at a tape on one of the on-line auctions such as eBay, then it